sleeplessinc/forker/README.md

 The "port" setting is the port that forker will listen on.
-If "host" is not included, forker listens on all IPs (xxx support multiple IPs) The "uid" and "gid" values are for downgrading privilege if when run as root.
+If "host" is not included, forker listens on all IPs (xxx support multiple IPs) The "uid" and "gid" values are for downgrading privilege when run as root.

+With the shown configuration,
-The "default" fork goes to the legacy Apache server (changed to listen on 8080 instead of 80) The "foo.com" fork goes to a Node server listening on port 3901
+the "default" fork goes to the legacy Apache server (changed to listen on 8080 instead of 80) and the "foo.com" fork goes to a Node server listening on port 3901

 ## Running